antonholmes/shaispa/README.md

 For the front-end, modular components were built and styled using the following:

 - :classical_building: Javascript Library: React
-- :clipboard:Cascading Style Sheets: Material Kit
+- :clipboard:Cascading Style Sheets: Material UI

 # :satellite: Deployment